Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 Pricing:

-CloudFront pricing is on-demand and based on geographic region, bandwidth usage, and the features you need.
+CloudFront pricing is on-demand and based on multiple geographical locations, bandwidth usage, and the features you need.
 CloudFront offers three tiers:

 • On-demand pricing tier based on data transfer out (internet/origin) and HTTP/HTTPS requests

-• Discounted pricing tier for customers who are willing to make certain minimum web traffic commit (typically 10 TB/month or higher)
+• Discounted pricing tier for customers who are willing to make certain minimum web traffic commit (typically 10 TB/month or higher, for 12 months or longer)

 If you want to start with a free CDN video provider, CloudFront has you covered.